justindonthomas/legodb/docs/README.txt

+To install the database, from inside mysql, first run structure.sql, then run data.sql.

+The required demo queries are included in queries.sql and can be run once the database is installed.

 To use the web interface for our project, the file config/configs.php must be altered to point to the database.
 The following variables must be set in this file: